cabloy/zova/zova-docs/guide/essentials/scope/component.md

 # Vue Child Component

 In [Child Component](../component/child.md), we already know how to use child components in parent components.
-In Cabloy-Front, child components are managed uniformly as resources of the module `Scope`.
+In Zova, child components are managed uniformly as resources of the module `Scope`.
 Therefore, we can also use child components more conveniently through `Scope` instance

 ## Use Child Component